alobley/OS-Project/readme.md

-# My custom OS project (name undecided)
+# Dedication OS - My Custom OS Project

 This project is meant to be a lightweight 32-bit x86 operating system developed entirely and exclusively by me, using only my own code.
 Every line of code in every file was written by me, unless stated otherwise.
 GRUB, of course, also does not belong to me.
 Written entirely from scratch.

 ## Project Status
 Currently, this project is still in the early stages.
 I've spent the past year learning about x86 and I started with basically zero knowledge, including in C and assembly.
+Kernel Version Alpha 0.0.1 is on the way.

-## System Requirements
+## System Requirements (subject to change)
 - An i386 processor or newer
-- At least 5MB of RAM
+- At least 10MB of RAM
 - A VGA-compatible display
 - PATA/PATAPI compatible storage
 - PS/2 keyboard